experimentzone-team/ExperimentZoneSite/collections/_videos/2023-06-07-buying-online-business.md

 ##### **Jared Krause  21:50**

-When we're doing due diligence on a business, particularly an e-commerce business, I like to ask people, what are the business's top five best-selling products?
+When we're doing due diligence on a business, particularly an ecommerce business, I like to ask people, what are the business's top five best-selling products?
 And what are they doing with those products, one of those things is putting them up on the top, in the very visible position on the site to make sure people know these are the ones people are buying because they're the best.
 Maybe check them out first, if they're not for you, then fine, we've got a big bunch of other hands.

 <br/>